 |ICE Rating||Tokens Required|

 Each round, the attacker draws an Action Card and makes a Hacking roll against TN 4, and gets 1 token for each success and raise.
-If they collect the required number of tokens before they run out of time, they gain control of the system.
+A failure nets them no tokens, and a Critical Failure causes the system to go on Alert.
+If the attacker can collect the required number of tokens before they run out of time, the netrun is successful and they gain control of the system.

 If the attacker runs out of time, the defender’s ICE overwhelms their deck.
 It crashes, taking it offline for 10 minutes and ending the run.
 If the attacker was using a SenseNet, they also suffer dumpshock and become Fatigued.
 This goes away after a night’s sleep.